This kit was designed and built with 3 major objectives:

 • Head Temp Cold – approx ,80 degrees

 • Head Temp Hot – approx 220 degrees

 • Fuel pump will run for 5 seconds after key on

 • Fuel pump pressure for TBI is 58 (+-5) lbs

 • Crank sensor to Harmonic Balancer .030″ – .050″

 Troubleshooting (EFI system only):

-We recommend a a Laptop running Tunerstudio software (Free) and a Diagnostic Cable before you start troubleshooting!!!
+We recommend a a Laptop running Tunerstudio software (Free) and a Diagnostic Cable (included with kit) before you start troubleshooting!!!
 It will drastically reduce your troubleshooting time.
 MOST ISSUES OF THE EFI ARE CAUSED BY VACUUM LEAKS OR LOW/NO COMPRESSION.

 Engine will not start:

 • Does ECM have Power?
 Switched and battery?